astrojimig/mw_density_imig2025/README.md

 A brief summary of each file:
 - [`density_profiles.py`](mw_density/density_profiles.py): Various equations for defining the parameterized density models
+- [`isochrones.py`](mw_density/isochrones.py): A wrapper class for working with the stellar isocrhones and calculating some quantities including the IMF
 - [`mcmc_functions.py`](mw_density/mcmc_functions.py): Setup and functions for performing the MCMC fits
 - [`plotting_helpers.py`](mw_density/plotting_helpers.py): Various functions to help make plots
 - [`sample_selection.py`](mw_density/sample_selection.py): Definitions and scripts for refining the data sample from the `allStar` and `DistMass` files
 - [`selection_function.py`](mw_density/selection_function.py): A wrapper class for the APOGEE DR17 selection function
+- [`spectra.py`](mw_density/spectra.py): Handler functions and utilities for working with spectra; this includes the MaStar SSP spectra and the mock integrated spectra of the Milky Way made with the SSPs.

 ## Installation Instructions